-Dani has left Hallam-ICS to pursue other endeavors, but his contributions to the company continue to be valued.
+Dani has left Hallam-ICS to pursue other endeavors, but her contributions to the company continue to be valued.

 Hallam-ICS is an engineering and automation company that designs MEP systems for facilities and plants, engineers control and automation solutions, and ensures safety and regulatory compliance through arc flash studies, commissioning, and validation.
 Our offices are located in Massachusetts, Connecticut, New York, Vermont and North Carolina and our projects take us world-wide.